|Jan "Canada" Boissevain.|

 However, a Resistance effort started immediately.
 The riskiest activity was armed attacks on Nazi bureaus and individuals.
-This unit destroying records or retaliated against individuals who had showed, even for Nazis, extraordinary brutality.
+This unit destroyed records that could be used to deport people, or seized documents that could help create fake IDs, or retaliated against individuals who had showed extraordinary brutality.

 The family of Jan "Canada" Boissevain was at the center of one of the most renowned of these armed groups, known as CS6, after its address, CorelliStraat 6.
 In Amsterdam in February, I visited their famed house with Charles Boissevain.
 It is a private residence, so we did not try to go inside.